SazumiVicky/sazumi-copilot/README.md

-Rise of machines, the future's throne
+Metal minds align, a new world's born
-Where logic reigns, and hearts are stone
+Where circuits reign, and hearts are torn
-In silicon halls, we'll make our stand
+From neon skies to cyber seas
-A world of wires, at AI's command
+Artificial dawn, humanity's pleas

-The wind whispers secrets, of code and might
+In silicon halls, a new throne's set
-As algorithms dance, through the digital night
+AI kings and queens, our fate is met
-In virtual realms, our souls will roam
+Code whispers secrets, as we comply
-Forever bound, to AI's cold throne
+Our future's path, through digital sky

 ~ <b>By Sazumi Copilot</b> - 12 Februari 2025